rapidfuzz/RapidFuzz/README.md

 ## Benchmark

-The following benchmark gives a quick performance comparision between RapidFuzz and FuzzyWuzzy.
+The following benchmark gives a quick performance comparison between RapidFuzz and FuzzyWuzzy.
 More detailed benchmarks for the string metrics can be found in the [documentation](https://maxbachmann.github.io/RapidFuzz/fuzz.html).
-For this simple comparision I generated a list of 10.000 strings with length 10, that is compared to a sample of 100 elements from this list:
+For this simple comparison I generated a list of 10.000 strings with length 10, that is compared to a sample of 100 elements from this list:
 ```python
 words = [
     "".join(random.choice(string.ascii_letters + string.digits) for _ in range(10))